nezhar/skeleton-angular/README.md

 To initially build and run the application, do the steps as follows:
 * Build the docker container: `docker-compose build`
-* Install the NPM dependencies: `docker-compose exec --user=user node npm install`
+* Install the NPM dependencies: `docker-compose run node npm install`
 * Build the application, start development server and watch for changes: `docker-compose up`
-* Alternatively build the application without starting a development server and file watcher: `docker-compose exec --user=user node npm run build`

 ## Installation and update instructions for deployment